-Note: The T button at the top right brings up a slider to adjust the transparency of the dialog box.
-After making your adjustment, click anywhere in the dialog box to dismiss the slider.
+- Note: The T button at the top right brings up a slider to adjust the transparency of the dialog box.
+After making your adjustment, click anywhere in the dialog box to dismiss the slider. - 2.
+Click Add: then select the media source.